Sapir52/Laboratories_advanced_tools/README.md

 ## Lab 3: object_detection_and_cropping

-daraSet: The COCO dataset has been developed for large-scale object detection, captioning, and segmentation.
+DataSet: The COCO dataset has been developed for large-scale object detection, captioning, and segmentation.
 The 2017 version of the dataset consists of images, bounding boxes, and their labels

 steps:
   1. Object detections in the images, using the detectron2 library.